sgmurphy/wordpress-plugins/ai-engine/readme.txt

 = 2.4.4 (2024/06/23) =
 * Fix: Improve nonce handling to eliminate the 'Cookie check failed' error in the chatbot.
-* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most.
-* 🎵 Discuss with others about AI Engine on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 2.4.3 (2024/06/21) =
 * Add: Claude-3.5 Sonnet (Anthropic).